Why is food cooked in wine?

 The correct term for a wine sauce is a wine reduction.
 Half a cup of wine typically gives you a couple of tablespoons of reduction.
 So it’s not a lot.
 Keep that in mind when cooking.

-Beef stews, wine-based sauces, spaghetti, short ribs, and duck breast are common dishes you will see with some component of red wine.
+Common dishes you will see with some component of red wine are:

 Savory meats like beef, lamb, and duck are excellent for braising with wine.
 Using wine as a marinade for these meats will also do wonders.
 It enhances the flavor profile and keeps the meat moist while cooking.